Italian Hand Gestures in Conversation

 Translation: “Usa la testa!”
 (Use your head!
 Don’t be stupid!)

-6. Line in the air
+6. A line in the air

 Press the thumb and index finger of one hand together and draw a straight horizontal line drawn in the air.’
 Translation: “Perfetto!” (“Perfect!“)